 \subsubsection{Sparsity Structure Analysis}

-Since both BS and RIS are usually mounted at a height to assist the communications between the BS and users, there are only limited scatters around the BS and the RIS.
-This indicates that there are only a few AoDs and cascaded AoAs, i.e., both $N_f$ and $N_{h_k}$ should be small.
-Hence, ${{\bm{X}}_k}$ has the row-column-block sparsity structure, i.e., there are only a few column/row vectors in ${{\bm{X}}_k}$ being non-zero, as shown in Fig. \ref{figuretwostep}.
-This specific structure of RIS aided communication system is quite different from the conventional (mmWave) MIMO communication system, whose sparse channel matrix is usually just row-block sparsity.
-This is because there are only limited scatters at the BS but rich scatters at the users in the conventional (mmWave) communications \cite{tsai2018efficient,rao2014distributed,ding2018dictionary}.
-Then, the sparse channel matrix consists of only a few AoD array steering vectors but each corresponds to all AoA array steering vectors, thus it has a row-block sparsity structure.
+In the studied model, both BS and RIS are mounted at height.
+In high frequency bands, e.g., mmWave bands, signals are easily blocked due to the high penetration loss and reduced diffraction effects.
+Therefore, the numbers of possible paths from the BS to the RIS, and from the RIS to the users, are usually small \cite{liu2020matrix}.
+This indicates that there are only a few AoDs and cascaded AoAs, i.e., both $N_f$ and $N_{h_k}$ are small.
+Hence, ${{\bm{X}}_k}$ has a row-column-block sparsity structure, i.e., there are only a few column/row vectors in ${{\bm{X}}_k}$ being non-zero, as shown in Fig.~\ref{figuretwostep}.
+This specific structure of RIS aided communication systems is quite different from the conventional (mmWave) MIMO communication systems, whose sparse channel matrix usually has only row-block sparsity.
+This is because there are only limited scatterers at the BS but rich scatterers at the users in the conventional systems \cite{tsai2018efficient,rao2014distributed,ding2018dictionary}.